 Multi-center BLood STorage Trial Protocol (Multi-BLaST)

 Patients admitted to the trauma service at each clinical site will be candidates.
-Patients with a minimal Injury Severity Scale score (ISS) of 4 for whom a red blood cell transfusion has been ordered will be eligible.
-The ISS is the standard scoring system used to grade injury.
-A score of and amp;lt; 9 is considered a minor injury.
-A score of and amp;gt;/=9 and and amp;lt;16 is considered a moderate injury.
-A score and amp;gt;/= 16 is considered a severe injury.
-By requiring a score of at least 4, the study is minimizing the number of patients that will be screened with little likelihood of transfusion need.
-Also, this is a study of injured patients and response to transfusion, by requiring a score of at least 4 the patients will have sustained a measurable injury burden.
-Patients will be randomized to receive newer PRBCs (≤14 days old), standard age PRBCs ( and amp;gt;14 days old), or frozen RBCs throughout their hospital stay.
-Consent from the patient or from a legal representative (LAR) prior to the transfusion of the first unit will be required for admission into the study.
-This will exclude patients who require emergent interventions in whom consent is unobtainable.
-In order to avoid confounding results from mixing the study groups, cross over between blood groups will be an exclusion criteria.
-Therefore, patients who require massive transfusions ( and amp;gt; 10 units PRBC transfused in a 24 hour period) will be excluded.
-In light of the fact that the Trauma service admits patients who are age 15 and older, those younger than 15 years of age will not be included.
+Patients with a minimal injury Severity Scale score (iSS) of 4 for whom a red blood cell transfusion has been ordered will be eligible.
+The iSS is the standard scoring system used to grade injury. a score of [Less Than] 9 is considered a minor injury. a score of [Greater Than]/[?]9 and [Less Than]16 is considered a moderate injury. a score [Greater Than]/[?]
+16 is considered a severe injury.
+By requiring a score of at least 4, the study is minimizing the number of patients that will be screened with little likelihood of transfusion need. also, this is a study of injured patients and response to transfusion, by requiring a score of at least 4 the patients will have sustained a measurable injury burden.
+Patients will be randomized to receive newer PRBCs ([LessThanorequalTo]14 days old), standard age PRBCs ([Greater Than]14 days old), or frozen RBCs throughout their hospital stay.
+Consent from the patient or from a legal representative (LaR) prior to the transfusion of the first unit will be required for admission into the study.
+This will exclude patients who require emergent interventions in whom consent is unobtainable. in order to avoid confounding results from mixing the study groups, cross over between blood groups will be an exclusion criteria.
+Therefore, patients who require massive transfusions ([Greater Than] 10 units PRBC transfused in a 24 hour period) will be excluded. in light of the fact that the Trauma service admits patients who are age 15 and older, those younger than 15 years of age will not be included.
 Pregnant patients will be excluded due to the known changes in the peripheral vasculature that occur during pregnancy.